-When it comes to local search and creating local landing pages —often called GEO Landing Pages — there is often the question about the utilization of Google Maps.
-Does embedding of Google Maps effect the SEO and ranking of a landing page?
+When it comes to local search and creating local landing pages — sometimes called GEO Landing Pages — there is often the question about the utilization of Google Maps.
+Does embedding Google Maps affect the SEO and ranking of a landing page?

 Yes and no: Yes, if you use it on your “contact” or “about us” page or similar.
 No, if you’re creating a massive number of pages that have different Google Map locations on them.